What a DWI Defense Must Include

 Examples where a Motion to Suppress may prevail include:

-- Cases where the police officer did not have probable cause to stop you
+- Cases where the police officer did not have probable cause to stop you.

-- Improperly administered Field Sobriety Tests
+- Improperly administered Field Sobriety Tests or breath tests.

-Your Attorney Must Understand the Rules Governing Field Sobriety Tests
+A DWI Defense Must Understand the Rules Governing Field Sobriety Tests

 It is essential that an attorney representing someone charged with DWI understands both the theory and the correct practice of the Field Sobriety Tests.
 The National Highway and Traffic Safety Administration (NHTSA) published guidelines that the police must follow when they perform a Field Sobriety Test.
 The rules are specific and crucial to your case.
 Knowledge of the rules will allow you to see if the arresting officer completely followed the manual’s directions.
 This can be powerful evidence, frequently overlooked by defense lawyers.